Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

-They also pack in more tech than before and are still around half the price of their competitors.
+Its phones also pack in more tech than before and are still around half the price of their competitors.
 Few brands offer as much for the money.

-And, that's never been truer than with the 7T.
+And that's never been truer than with the 7T.
 It's a great value mid-market marvel with a superb camera and screen and includes features you wouldn't expect on a handset at this price, such as ultra-fast charging and an in-screen fingerprint scanner.
 All of these aspects combined make it one of the best Android phones going.
 Sadly there's no 3.5mm headphone jack, but that's really the only bugbear we have with it.

 This is another hugely accomplished mid-market Android phone from the in-form Chinese brand.
 Ignore it at your peril.

-Read the full review: OnePlus 7T
+Read the full OnePlus 7T review.

-For many, a Google Pixel handset is the best Android smartphone money can buy.
+For many, a Google Pixel handset is the best Android phone money can buy.
 Because it's made by Google (who created Android), the hardware and software are seamlessly integrated, with the Pixel range always first in line when it comes to software updates.
 Those with third-party handsets are often left waiting months.

 We're also big fans of the camera and gesture controls, which let you swipe the air above the phone to control the music.
 They even work when the phone is locked, which is very useful indeed.

-Read the full review: Google Pixel 4 XL
+Read the full Google Pixel 4 XL review.

 On the whole, the answer is yes.
 The 6.8in screen feels massive, especially because it cascades over the sides of the device.
 It's an OLED panel, so colours and contrast are excellent, and its corners are less rounded off, making content appear more cinematic.